 Notes: This table reports the average characteristics of Grade 12 girls in the top and bottom quintile of predicted treatment effects on student perceptions, using the methods developed by Chernozhukov et al. (2018).
-For each outcome, the conditional average treatment effect (CATE) of role model interventions, $s_0(Z)$, is predicted using five alternative ML methods: Elastic Net, Random Forest, Linear Model, Boosting, and Neural Network.
+For each outcome, the conditional average treatment effect (CATE) of role model interventions, $s_0(Z)$ , is predicted using five alternative ML methods: Elastic Net, Random Forest, Linear Model, Boosting, and Neural Network.
 The covariates Z that are used to predict the CATE consist of three indicators for the educational districts of Paris, Créteil, and Versailles, four indicators for students' socioeconomic background (high, medium-high, medium-low, and low), their age, their overall percentile rank in the Baccalauréat exam, their percentile ranks in the French and math tests of the exam, and a vector of 56 role model fixed effects.
-For each outcome, the table compares the average characteristics of the students in the top and bottom quintile of treatment effects, as predicted by the best ML proxy predictor based on the Group average treatment effects (GATEs) targeting of the CATE (see Appendix Table N31, Panel B).
-The characteristics reported in this table are the students' average percentile rank in math (in the Baccalauréat exams) and the share exposed to a role model with a professional rather a research background.
+For each outcome, the table compares the average characteristics of the students in the top and bottom quintile of treatment effects, as predicted by the best ML proxy predictor based on the Group average treatment effects (GATEs) targeting of the CATE.
+The characteristics reported in this table are the students' average percentile rank in math in the Baccalauréat exams and the share exposed to a role model with a professional rather a research background.
 The parameter estimates and p-values are computed as medians over 100 splits, with nominal levels adjusted to account for the splitting uncertainty.
 This adjustment implies that the reported p-values should be interpreted as upper bounds for the actual p-values.
-This adjustment implies that the reported p-values should be interpreted as upper bounds for the actual p-values.
-This adjustment implies that the reported p-values should be interpreted as upper bounds for the actual p-values.
-The average treatment effects among the 20 percent most and least affected students can be found in Panel B of Appendix Table N32.
-Further details on the methods are provided in App
+The average treatment effects are provided in Appendix L.